camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ## Default task permission

-When a user is related to a task by being an assignee or a candidate user or a part of a candidate group or an owner, then these users get the default permission as either "Task Work" or "Update" based on the configuration setting "defaultTaskPermissionForUser".
+When a user is related to a task by being an assignee or a candidate user or a part of a candidate group or an owner, then these users get the default permission as either "Task Work" or "Update" based on the configuration setting "defaultUserPermissionNameForTask".

-If the "defaultTaskPermissionForUser" is not set, then by default UPDATE permission is granted.
+If the "defaultUserPermissionNameForTask" is not set, then by default UPDATE permission is granted.

 ## Additional Authorizations for Process Definition